This has got to be one of the most frustrating things someone with IBS can hear from a doctor: “It’s just stress…”

 Maybe you know this feeling too?

-“It’s just stress.”
 For me stress was something that couldn’t be changed.
-I was stuck with it – so this meant I was stuck with IBS.
+I was stuck with it.

-But I have recovered from my IBS.
+But I have since fully recovered from my IBS.
 For me stress did play a large part, leaving me feeling oversensitive and over-reactive.
 And I noticed the role of stress in creating physical pain.

 You have probably already heard of the vagus nerve.
 It is the major nerve (the 10th cranial nerve) that runs from your brain, down to the neck and communicates with the major organs in the body.